DrGlaucous/doukutsu-rs-nm/Documentation.md

 Flag: follow_pc_x is value 2^0=1
 Flag: autoscroll_y = 2^3=8

 Total: 25

 Setting all these flags to TRUE and all others to FALSE will use the value 0025.

 This is the command to set these flags on layer 0:
 <BKP0000:0018:0025

 ```
+*(Note: if the bitfield sum is larger than `9999`, out-of-bounds TSC values will need to be used.
+The value of non-number TSC is based on its distance from `0` on the ASCII table.
+For example, `999:` is parsed as `10000`)*

 ### Config File Layout

 To save the effort of running multiple TSC commands for each background config, all configuration data is stored in a json file in the `./data/bkg` directory.
 These files can have any name, and the bitmap they load is determined by the fields within the file.

 - `version` - config version number, this should not be edited by the user, since it tells the engine how to deal with the config file.
+Files that are out of date will automatically be updated and re-saved by the engine when it tries to load them.
 - `bmp_filename` - what image file to load from the `./data` directory (Note: the image file does *not* have to exclusively be a bitmap: d-rs can handle .png and .pbm as well.
 Either of these filetypes will work just the same, despite the bmp naming convention used here)
-- `lighting_mode` - what type of ambient lighting d-rs uses Types are:
+- `lighting_mode` - what type of ambient lighting d-rs uses.
+Types are:
     - None (0),
     - BackgroundOnly (1),
     - Ambient (2),